HSCorp99906/KessLang/README.md

 > How do I make variables?

-Glad you asked this is how.
+Glad you asked, this is how.

 ###### STRING VAR
 ```